nevil0910/wordhunt-flask/README.md

 # WordHunt Game

-A word search game built with Flask that can be deployed on Render.
+A word search game built with Flask that runs with SQLite database.

 ## Features